Kotlin/dataframe/docs/StardustDocs/topics/read.md

 D: Boolean?
 ```

-[`DataFrame`](DataFrame.md) will try to parse columns as JSON, so when reading the following table a with JSON object in column D:
+[`DataFrame`](DataFrame.md) will try to parse columns as JSON, so when reading following table with JSON object in column D:

 <table>
 <tr><th>A</th><th>D</th></tr>